climateinteractive/enroads-guide/docs/guide/background.rst

 -  “We’ve done a lot in energy efficiency and clean energy – why haven’t emissions reduced substantially enough?”

 **To illustrate this point:** See the Kaya Graphs view below for a low emissions scenario with increased energy efficiency and a transition to low carbon energy sources.
-Even though Energy Intensity of GDP improves and the C intensity of Primary Energy decreases as well, CO\ :sub:`2` Emissions from Energy doesn't see as dramatic a drop as expected due to the continued growth in Global Population and GDP per Capita.
+Even though Energy Intensity of GDP improves and the C Intensity of Energy decreases as well, CO\ :sub:`2` Emissions from Energy doesn't see as dramatic a drop as expected due to the continued growth in Global Population and GDP per Capita.

 |image28|